daria-hk/goit-devops/README.md

 Review the resources that will be created:

-- VPC with 3 public and 3 private subnets
+- VPC with 3 public and 3 private subnets across 3 availability zones
 - EKS cluster with 2x t3.medium nodes
-- ECR repository
+- ECR repository for Docker images
 - RDS PostgreSQL database (or Aurora cluster)
-- Jenkins (via Helm)
+- Jenkins controller (via Helm)
 - Argo CD (via Helm)
+- IAM roles and security groups

 ### Step 4: Apply Configuration